CCBDA-UPC/Assignments-2025/Lab06.md

 ```
 _$ brew install awsebcli
 ```

-Go to your local machine window and write:
+Open a terminal and create a folder named `eb` at the top of your web application.
+Move to the `eb` folder and write:

 ```
 _$ eb init -i